 The number of requirements to become PCI compliant seems like a lot of effort between time and money, but trust us at Payline when we tell you that it is worth the investment.
+Plus, you can use software and tools to meet PCI security requirements, so it won’t take as much time as you think.
 It may be tempting to brush off the task of becoming PCI compliant – this is a mistake of gargantuan proportions.

 The costs to your business by missing the PCI train will end up being more of a pain in the you-know-what than actually complying will be.
 Sky-high fines and lack of customer trust are just two of many things that you’ll have to worry about if you avoid it, but taking the PCI compliance plunge takes that worry right away.
 However, be careful not be led astray by these common PCI compliance misconceptions.

 Passing ASV is Smooth Sailing into Full PCI Compliance